isomerpages/sciencecentre-emag/pages/Christmas Science.md

 for ingredients that share chemical profiles, or a third ingredient that could merge unusual flavours (watch this <em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">New Scientist </a></em>
 <a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">experimental</a><em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank"> </a></em>
-<a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">Christmas dinner</a>for inspiration).&nbsp;</p>
+<a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">Christmas dinner</a>&nbsp;for inspiration).</p>
-<p>You can also concoct some science yourself with these Christmas <a href="https://www.sciencefocus.com/science/improve-christmas-cocktails-science" rel="noopener noreferrer nofollow" target="_blank">cocktail recipes</a> from<em> BBC Science Focus</em> that
+<p>You can also concoct some science yourself with these festive <a href="https://www.sciencefocus.com/science/improve-christmas-cocktails-science" rel="noopener noreferrer nofollow" target="_blank">cocktail recipes</a> from<em> BBC Science Focus</em> that
 use food-pairing to combine coffee and chocolate, and cranberry and lime for some bubbly fun (drink responsibly!).</p>
 <h4><strong>The Physics of Christmas Tree Lights</strong></h4>